Rashaqama/Hemi-Miner-Guide/README.md

 export POPM_STATIC_FEE=400
 export POPM_BFG_URL=wss://testnet.rpc.hemi.network/v1/ws/public
 🖥️ Step 6: Run Hemi-Miner in a New Screen
-Running Hemi-Miner in a screen allows it to run independently, even if you disconnect.
+To keep Hemi-Miner running independently, start it in a new screen.

 Create a new screen for Hemi-Miner: